amarini/Prefit2020/Session 1/README.md

 Notice how the gaussian PDF, like the `RooFormulaVar` depends on our `RooRealVar` objects, these are its servers.
 Its evaluation will depend on their values.

 The main difference between PDFs and Functions in RooFit is that PDFs are <b>automatically normalised to unitiy</b>, hence they represent a probability density, you don't need to normalise yourself.
-Lets plot it for the current values of m and sigma.
+Lets plot it for the current values of $m$ and $\sigma$.

 ```c++
 plot = mass.frame();